 Not All Stores Take 3rd Party Checks

 Another drawback can sometimes include being rejected at certain store locations and check-cashing stores.
 If you are trying to cash a check at Walmart, their policies prohibit them.
 Many stores have their own company’s branded version of a personal check which cannot be used as a substitute for third-party checks.
 They may not accept third-party checks, which is a disadvantage if you are trying to pay with them when you receive debit card declined notices.

 How To Endorse a Third Party Check

-You need to endorse a third party check in order for you to cash it at most banks and financial institutions.
-The correct way to endorse a third party check is the person the check is made out to must sign it over to a new (third party) recipient.
-If you need a check, know the differences from a cashier’s check vs. certified check from a bank.
+You need to endorse a third-party check in order for you to cash it at most banks and financial institutions.
+The correct way to endorse a third-party check is the person the check is made out to must sign it over to a new (third party) recipient.
+If you need a check, know the differences between a cashier’s check vs. a certified check from a bank.
 A cashier’s check and certified check are different as they do not require a third person.